 Baroness Brady was appointed to the House of Lords as a Conservative life peer in 2014.
 Her work spans across business, sports, and media, and she is known for her advocacy of women in leadership roles.

-Baroness Brady is a former managing director of Birmingham City F.C., the current vice-chairman of West Ham United F.C., and an aide to Alan Sugar on The Apprentice.
+Baroness Brady is the Vice-Chair of West Ham United F.C., and an aide to Lord Sugar on BBC’s The Apprentice.
 At age 23, she was appointed Managing Director of Birmingham City F.C. becoming the first woman to hold such a post in the top flight of English football.
-Under her leadership, West Ham has become one of the five fastest-growing brands in world football.

-Prior to being appointed to the House of Lords, she was a Government Business Ambassador between 2013 to 2016.
+Prior to being appointed to the House of Lords, Baroness Brady was a Government Business Ambassador between 2013 to 2016.

 A full list of APPG Members can be found here.